Luchtfoto Museum Catharijneconvent

 A visit to medieval Utrecht is not complete without a visit to Museum Catharijneconvent.
 Wander the halls of a medieval monastery and be enchanted by the most beautiful collection of medieval art in the Netherlands.

-Marvel at the glittering gold and silver in the Treasury, admire paintings by Rembrandt, Jan Steen and their contemporaries from the Golden Age and visit our unique temporary exhibitions.
+Marvel at the glittering gold and silver in the Treasury, admire paintings by Rembrandt, Jan Steen and their contemporaries and visit our unique temporary exhibitions.

 Catharijneconvent - A building with a history